SmoshCH/core-code-from-scratch-readme/README.md

 # Week challenges week 1
 - (Tuesday)
 1. Create an explanation about Interpreted and Compiled programming Languages.
+    - Compiled languages are:
+    - interpreted languages are:

 2. Is Java compiled or interpreted, or both?
 3. Pseudocode Currency Converter exercise.
 4. Learn about High and Low level languages.